 The kind of regular traveller who will derive the most benefit from this card may well be able to make good use of the dedicated Qantas Premier Concierge, giving worldwide assistance with travel, restaurant and entertainment recommendations and bookings, just a phone call away.

 Not surprisingly, Qantas wants you to spend money on flights as well as earning Qantas Points with your card.
-So they’ll grant you nine months’ interest-free credit on your first purchase of Qantas flights, or Qantas Club membership fees or Qantas gift vouchers, or Qantas epiQure items, once only, made within the first nine months of holding the card.
+So they’ll grant you six months’ interest-free credit on your first purchase of Qantas flights, or Qantas Club membership fees or Qantas gift vouchers, made within the first six months of holding the card.

 Download the Qantas Money app on your eligible Apple or Android smartphone, and get instant access to your card information wherever you are: fingerprint log-in, a temporary lock on your misplaced card, your card expenditure analysed into amounts by expense type, closing balance, available credit, payment due date and more.